jupyter-book/mystmd/docs/index.md

 ## Project Goals

-MyST is part of the [Executable Books](https://executablebooks.org/) organization, and is an open-source, community-driven project to improve scientific communication, including integrations into Jupyter Notebooks and computational results.
+MyST is part of the [Project Jupyter](https://jupyter.org/) organization, and is an open-source, community-driven project to improve scientific communication, including integrations into Jupyter Notebooks and computational results.

 ::::{grid} 1 1 2 3